Russian Community: Court cases

 In May 2024, the court arrested six members of the "Russian Community" who came to a school in the village of Koysug, Azovsky District, Rostov Oblast earlier in April in search of "non-humans" and blocked it.
 The incident was caused by a conflict on ethnic grounds between a student and a teacher of Russian language and literature.

 In August 2024, in Saint Petersburg, a native of Tajikistan called members of the Russian Community to resolve a conflict with a rival taxi driver from Dagestan.
 The participants in the conflict were taken to the police, and subsequently ten members of the Russian Community were found guilty of petty hooliganism and administratively arrested.

-In October 2024, the Chechen Human Rights Reigonal Commissioner Mansur Soltayev asked the police and the prosecutor's office to conduct an investigation into the activities of the Russian Community.
+In October 2024, the Chechen Human Rights Regional Commissioner Mansur Soltayev asked the police and the prosecutor's office to conduct an investigation into the activities of the Russian Community.
 According to Soltayev, the organization works for foreign intelligence services with the aim of inciting ethnic hatred in Russia.

 On May 6, 2025, searches were conducted in Vsevolozhsk, Leningrad Oblast at the home of representatives of the Russian Community in connection with a case of causing death by negligence.
 Earlier, on 3 May 2025, Community members, posing as police, broke into an apartment in a building on Leningradskaya Street.
 According to investigators, the activists broke down the door and used a gas canister and a stun gun against the tenant.
 There were also two guests in the apartment - a man and a woman who barricaded themselves in one of the rooms.
 When the community members tried to break down the door, the man set fire to the furniture, as a result of which he died, and the woman who was with him jumped out of the window, receiving serious injuries.

 On 28 May 2025, three members of the Russian Community in Kovrov, Vladimir Oblast were taken into custody.
 According to investigators, on May 25, they took another member of the Community to the forest, tied his hands with tape, put a bag over his head and beat him for at least three hours, and also used a stun gun.
 In addition to beatings and torture, after the abduction, the victim was threatened with rape with a rubber truncheon and murder.
 The Investigative Committee of the Russian Federation has charged the suspects with kidnapping a person committed by a group of persons by prior agreement with the use of violence.